 Recently I’ve been thinking about the witchy-ness of my ancestors and how they also had totally witchy gardens.
 As someone with Scottish heritage (which is steeped in witchy magic) it’s fun to learn about the witches and herbalists who grew and used herbs in centuries gone by.
 Every day that I lived in Scotland I would pass by places where witchy things had happened.
 Now that I’m back home, it’s been fascinating to bring some of those vibes into my own garden!

 Why Gardening is Super Witchy

 Growing, observing, and working with plants is a generally a pretty witchy thing to do.
 There is something magical about communing with nature.
 Connecting with plants and learning to understand them underlies many historical remedies and concoctions.
 There is incredible value in connecting with nature, whether or not you’ve got a witch garden.

-If you’re feeling a bit woo-woo or witchy these days, you may want to consider learning a bit more about how plants grow.
+If you’re feeling a bit witchy these days, you may want to consider learning a bit more about how plants grow.
 You don’t have to stick to a conventional vegetable garden either.
 How about planning and planting your own witchy garden…full of the herbs and flowers that interest you!?

 10 Ways to Create a Witchy Garden